 The paid version of the app also offers optical character recognition (OCR), which transcribes your receipts so you can easily sort through them and retrieve them using the search feature.

 You can also use Shoeboxed’s receipt tracking app to scan and digitize other paper documents and business contact cards.
 If you’re looking to implement step 1, consider killing two birds with one stone by using this app for both steps.

 If you have a lot of receipts, it may seem tedious and overwhelming to scan each slip of paper.
 Shoeboxed subscribers can turn to the Magic Envelope service.
 All you need to do is put all of your receipts in the pre-paid, pre-addressed envelope and send them off to Shoeboxed’s headquarters.
 Our team will do the scanning for you!

 See also: 10 Top Tools to Help You Go Paperless

 Step 5.
 Utilize an online visitor management system to streamline office processes

 Due to the COVID-19 pandemic, many businesses have introduced various ways to manage visitors to their physical offices to help prevent the spread of the virus.
 While some have adopted more traditional methods by using paper sign-in forms, others have chosen to embrace the shift to digital by turning to virtual registration forms instead.

 The form is usually embedded into your company’s website.
 That way, your visitors can fill it out before their arrival.
 This not only cuts your business’ paper waste, it also prevents unnecessary contact between your staff and visitors if they present with symptoms of the virus.
 It also saves time for your office manager or receptionist, which they can allot to other more important tasks.

-Depending on the software you use to manage the forms, you may have the option to develop reports that track visitors as well, providing a great source of internal data for your business.
+Depending on the software you use to manage the forms, you may have the option to develop reports that track visitors as well, providing a great source of internal data for your company.